 With so many platforms, it becomes very difficult to test and optimise applications for each and every device.

 This problem gets accentuated when you have multiple form factors.
-“In iPhone kind of environment you have only slight variation between devices and thus it is easier to handle, but with or Symbian, you have multitude of devices with different screen size, and inputs.
+“In iPhone kind of environment you have only slight variation between devices and thus it is easier to handle, but with Android or Symbian, you have multitude of devices with different screen size, Processor and inputs.
 In such a situation you choose the best seller and create applications accordingly,” said Rohith Bhat, managing director and chief executive officer of Robosoft.

 The problem grows further with operator run application stores, where there is no end to device variation.